Applications

 4) Register necessary information on “My Page.”

-5) Participate in the HSI 2022 program.
+5) Participate in the HSI 2024 program.

 ■Applicants who live outside Japan and will be taking online courses

 Once your application is completed, your enrollment will be confirmed as soon as you receive an email from Hokkaido University regarding your enrollment approval.
 No special procedures are required after the course has confirmed.
-Course registration procedures will be announced on the My Page.
+Course procedures will be announced on the My Page.

 – Visa